jon-acker/requirejs-di-mocks-example/Tutorial.md

 If you load the file index.html into your browser, you'll see an error effectively telling you that the tokenizer module doesn't exist - since so far it has only been mocked!

-In src/tokenizer.js create an implementation for the tokenizer module:
+In the folder src/, create a new file called tokenizer.js, which will contain an implementation for the tokenizer module:
 ```javascript
 define(function() {
    return {